johnalison/obsidian-notes/1-projects/Mixed2.0/mixed2.0.md

 - [x] Add hT hist
 - [x] Recalc HT
 - [ ] Random number for BTagging (sorting fucking up top reconstruction ?)
+- [ ] Is there a problem with jet phis ?
+Why discontinuous ?